naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 ### Age Policy

-Attendees are expected to be above the age of consent.
+Attendees are expected to be above the age of consent and above the age for purchasing alcohol.

-However since most events take place in venues serving alcohol attendees are **also** expected to be of an age which allows them to buy alcohol.
+Although the organisers currently do not ask for ID or proof of age the venue might do so.
+Attendees should be prepared to prove to the venue that they can legally buy alcohol even if they do not wish to.
+This is to comply with UK licensing laws.

-If this is not the case then please contact the organisers in advance to discuss their special case.
+### Photography Policy

-Although the organisers currently do not ask for ID or proof of age the venue might do so, and attendees should be prepared to prove they can buy alcohol.
+Photographs at our events are not allowed unless permission is granted from everyone in the photo.

 ### Weapons Policy